 Besides these sources of HAIs, several other sources have been identified as major contributors to HAI-related illness and deaths in the HHS Action Plan to Prevent Healthcare-Associated Infections.
 Nearly 3 out of every 4 HAIs in the acute care hospital setting result from one of following types of infection, listed in order of prevalence:

 - Bloodstream infections

 HAIs are the most common complication of hospital care.
-(2) However, recent studies suggest that implementing existing prevention practices can lead to a 70% reduction in certain HAIs.
-The financial benefit of using these prevention practices is estimated to be $25.0 billion to $31.5 billion in medical cost savings
+(1) However, recent studies suggest that implementing existing prevention practices can lead to a 70% reduction in certain HAIs.

 - Antibiotic resistance threats in the United States, 2013 - CDC